-Parking: The nearest visitor parking is the DuPont lot.
+Parking: The nearest visitor parking is the Benjamin West lot.
 The nearest accessible parking is the Rose Garden circle at the east end of the building.

 Entrance: There are four accessible entrances, three on the north side and one at the east end of the building via ramp.
 There are four ambulatory entrances on the west side, south side and northeast and northwest ends of the building.